thejanv/invitation-name-personalizer/README.md

 ## Getting Help

 If you run into issues:
+1. Make sure you're using Python 3.12 or 3.11
+2. Always activate the virtual environment before running commands
-1. Double-check all filenames match exactly
+3. Double-check all filenames match exactly
-2. Make sure Python installed correctly
+4. Make sure Python installed correctly with PATH enabled
-3. Verify all files are in the same folder
+5. Verify all files are in the same folder
-4. Ask a tech-savvy friend to help with customization
+6. Ask a tech-savvy friend to help with customization

 This tool can save you hours of work and create professional-looking personalized invitations for any size event!